 The Wi-Fi Alliance also says that “Wi-Fi 6E devices are expected to become available quickly following 6 GHz regulatory approvals.”

-The industry seems eager for regulators to allow Wi-Fi 6.
+Even before approval, the industry already seemed eager for regulators to allow Wi-Fi 6.
 During CES 2020, Broadcom announced several system-on-a-chip products that router manufacturers can purchase to create Wi-Fi 6E-enabled access points.

-Some Wi-Fi 6 devices, like routers, laptops, smartphones, are already for sale.
-Many more will be released throughout 2020.
+Many Wi-Fi 6 devices, like routers, laptops, smartphones, are already for sale.
 Wi-Fi 6 isn’t an extreme upgrade in terms of speed, but it will lead to faster Wi-Fi along with less wireless congestion and perhaps even extended battery life for your devices.

-There’s a good chance that, over the next few years, new devices you purchase will increasingly have Wi-Fi 6.
-But you probably won’t get Wi-Fi 6E on those devices—just Wi-Fi 6.
+There’s a good chance that new devices you purchase will have Wi-Fi 6.
+We definitely recommend you at least buy a Wi-Fi 6 router if you haven’t already done so.
+You’ll be able to take proper advantage of all your Wi-Fi 6 devices.
+But you probably won’t get Wi-Fi 6E on many devices just yet.
 That’s fine.
-Wi-Fi 6E sounds nice, but it’s not here yet.
+Wi-Fi 6E sounds nice, but it’s not common yet.

 Note that the 6 GHz band for Wi-Fi 6E is different from the 60 GHz band, which WiGig will take advantage of.
 Wi-Fi 6E’s 6 GHz will work similarly to Wi-Fi’s 5 GHz, while WiGig is ideal for faster data transfer rates over shorter distances.